0xDBFB7/ceramic/documents/terse.md

 #### Tonsil 1: Brazing

 Alumina can be readily brazed by the "active metal" process.
 In essence, this merely requires a titanium interface layer; the titanium adheres strongly to the alumina when molten, after which standard filler rods and brazing techniques can be used.
-The process must take place in a high vacuum or exceptionally clean argon atmosphere, else inert titanium oxides and nitrides will form.
+The entire process must take place in a high vacuum or exceptionally clean argon atmosphere, else inert titanium oxides and nitrides will form.

-A soft copper or Kovar interface layer is often used to prevent differing thermal coefficients from cracking the ceramic when the weld is cooled.
+A soft copper or Kovar interface layer is often used to prevent differing thermal coefficients from cracking the ceramic when the weld cools.

 See @hammond1988brazing and *Is it possible to braze ceramics?* *P.M.Roberts/Delphi Brazing Consultants* for details.